NetherlandsWorldwide

 Dutch International Child Abduction Centre (Centrum IKO)

 You can contact Centrum IKO for advice in cases of international child abduction.
-Among other things, Centrum IKO can:
+Even if you are afraid this might happen, the IKO Center can help you.
+They can, among other things:

 Centrum IKO will look with you to see what will work best in your situation.